Over the years I’ve used many ways to manage my tasks, from a notepad and pen, to the Notes and Reminders app on my phone.

 Do you use a task manager?
 How do you make it work for you?

 I hope you found this interesting and maybe helped you in some way.
-If you have any questions about Todoist and how you can get the most from it, then please let me know via the Contact Me button at the top of the page.
+If you have any questions about Todoist and how you can get the most from it, then please let me know.

 Equipment I use to make my podcasts: